Sekhar2004/NoteTake/README.md

-Notes App - A Simple Note-Taking Application
+simpleNote App - A Note-Taking Application

 This is a React application for creating, managing, and viewing notes.
 It provides a user-friendly interface with features like:

 Note creation: Add new notes with titles and content.